 The crime of “Speed Contest” is considered a misdemeanor by California vehicle code.
 A speed contest includes a motor vehicle racing against another vehicle, or a clock.
 Furthermore, spectators and those involved in blocking traffic for the purpose of a speed contest can be found guilty too.

-A first violation of speed contest is punishable by one to 90 days in jail and / or a fine of $355 to $1000.
+A first violation of speed contest is punishable by one to 90 days in jail and / or a fine of $355 to $1000 plus a penalty assessment.
 40 hours of community service may also be required, as well as the loss of one’s driver license for anywhere from 90 days to 6 months.
-If the speed contest results in a physical injury, then the jail time is increased to a minimum of 30 days and a maximum 6 months, and the minimum fine is increased to $500.
+If the speed contest results in a physical injury, then the jail time is increased to a minimum of 30 days and a maximum 6 months, and the minimum fine is increased to $500 plus a penalty assessment.

-A second speed contest violation within 5 years of another one brings the minimum jail time to four days and the minimum fine to $500.
+A second speed contest violation within 5 years of another one brings the minimum jail time to four days and the minimum fine to $500 plus a penalty assessment.

 In addition to the fines and jail time, being found guilty of a speed contest violation may result in the impounding of the vehicle used in the speed contest for up to for up to 30 days, at the expense of the driver.

 If these penalties sound harsh, then don’t fight them alone.
 Call or contact us today for your free consultation.